 The competence and progress of the employees on probation shall be monitored by the employee's supervisor, with written Performance appraisals and secondary reviews until the successful completion of the probationary period (See Operations Manual for forms).
-In the position that is termed "On-Call", performance reviews will be completed after either 60 hours worked by the employee or 6 months employment served.
+In the position that is termed "On-Call", performance reviews will be completed after either a 60-hour period worked by the employee or 6 months employment served.